 As mentioned earlier, the more accomplished the parents, the more expensive the offspring because of their genetics.

 - Location of the Breeder

-Some breeders may live far from you which could shoot up your transportation costs.
+Some breeders may live far from you, which could shoot up your transportation costs.
 As previously mentioned, visiting the breeder and checking out the puppies before buying is a must before splurging on a Yorkie in order to get your money’s worth and make sure you’re getting a healthy dog.

 Finally, make sure that the whole family approves of bringing a Yorkie home.
 Pets can sense fear and hostility, making them stressed and anxious.
 Ensuring that the household approves of it increases the chances of it growing up happy and healthy and will avoid conflict among family members.